shayzimm/minornote/README.md

    - Tasks were broken down into smaller, manageable subtasks to ensure every aspect of the project was covered.

 2. **Task Categorisation**:
-   - Tasks were categorised into different columns on the Kanban board: To Do, In Progress, Review, and Done.
+   - Tasks were categorised into different columns on the Kanban board: Backlog, Design, To Do, Doing, Testing, and Done.
    - Each column represented a stage in the development process, allowing for easy tracking of task progress.

 3. **Prioritisation**:
-   - Tasks were prioritised based on their importance and urgency.
+   - Tasks were prioritised based on their importance.
-   - High-priority tasks, such as core features and security implementations, were addressed first to ensure the project's stability and functionality.
+   - High-priority tasks, like core features and security implementations, were addressed first to ensure the project's stability and functionality.

 **Tracking Process**:

 1. **Daily Check-ins**:
-   - Daily check-ins were conducted to assess progress, identify roadblocks, and plan next steps.
+   - Daily check-ins were conducted to assess progress, identify roadblocks, and plan next steps, and maintain accountability.
-   - This solo project approach ensured continuous progress and self-accountability.

 2. **Kanban Board Updates**:
-   - The Kanban board was updated in real-time as tasks moved from one stage to another.
+   - My Kanban board was updated in real-time as tasks moved from one stage to another.
-   - Each task card included detailed descriptions and due dates to ensure clear understanding and effective time management.
+   - Each task card included descriptions, user stories, and due dates to prevent confusion and for effective time management.

 3. **Review and Adjustments**:
-   - Completed tasks were moved to the Review column for self-evaluation.
+   - Completed tasks were moved to the Testing column for self-evaluation.
    - Any necessary changes or improvements were made before tasks were marked as Done.

-**Proof of Usage**:
 The usage of the Kanban board can be seen throughout the project.
-Every task, from initial setup, was tracked using Trello.
-The board provides a comprehensive view of the project’s workflow, showcasing the planning and tracking involved in the development of MinorNote.
+Every task, from initial setup, was tracked.
+The board provides a view of the project’s workflow, planning and tracking involved in development.

 You can view the Kanban board used for the project [here](https://trello.com/invite/b/5LMBpS52/ATTIe9d6d662e94ae1cba29b55fc075a77b1711AC91E/minornote).